haniibrahim/tinytoc/README.md

 # tinyTOC 0.8.1

-Wordpres plugin from Arūnas Liuiza modified by Hani Ibrahim
+Wordpress plugin from Arūnas Liuiza modified by Hani Ibrahim

 **tinyTOC automaticly builds a table of contents using headings (h1-h6) in post/page/CPT content of a Wordpress blog**